NordicESMhub/BCC2020-Climate/training.md

 pathways in qualitative terms as well as quantitative descriptions for key elements including population, economic growth and urbanization.

+Different pathways are defined by the magnitude of the challenges a future society would face in adapting to or mitigating climate change if that socioeconomic pathway was pursued.

 ---

 ## SSPs and Shared Policy Assumptions (SPAs)